Barandis/kessel/src/docs/parsers/left.md

 * `p`: The first parser to apply.
 If both parsers succeed, this parser's result will be `left`'s result.
 * `q`: The second parser to apply.
 This parser's result will be discarded.
+* `m`: The optional expected error message that will take the place of the default error message.

 #### Success